DuGuYifei/OP_CPP_JAVA_SimulateWorld/README.md

 using c++ and java simulate the world which has diffrent animals, plants and people.

-In c++ it is a console program.
+In c++, it is a console program.

-In java it should not only has square grid it should create another mode of hexagon grid.
+In java, it contains two modes: quare grid and hexagon grid.